Master's Degree in Biomedicine

 CB9 – Students should be able to communicate their conclusions and the knowledge and ultimate reasons that support them to specialized and non-specialized audiences in a clear and unambiguous manner.

-CG1 – Acquire advanced, specialized and multidisciplinary training oriented to scientific-technical research tasks
+CG1 – Acquire advanced, specialized and multidisciplinary training oriented towards scientific and technical research tasks

 CG2 – Acquire and demonstrate advanced knowledge applicable to scientific and technical research

-CG3 – Know the theoretical and practical aspects of the work methodology in scientific-technical research
+CG3 – Know the theoretical and practical aspects of the methodology of work in scientific-technical research

-CG4 – Know how to apply and integrate the knowledge acquired to solve scientific-technical problems
+CG4 – Know how to apply and integrate the acquired knowledge to solve scientific and technical problems

-CG5 – Train to, individually or in a group, innovate methodologically and/or conceptually in scientific-technical knowledge
+CG5 – Train to, individually or in groups, innovate methodologically and/or conceptually in scientific-technical knowledge

 CG6 – Develop sufficient autonomy to participate in scientific-technical research projects

-CG7 – Communicate clearly and unambiguously, to a specialized or non-specialized audience, the results of your work and its potential transfer
+CG7 – Clearly and unambiguously communicate, to a specialized or non-specialized audience, the results of your work and its potential transfer

 CE2 – Identify the legal sources applicable to the research